 OGPS awards a limited number of travel grants of up to $400 each for students to present a paper or poster at a conference.
 All Tulane graduate and professional students are eligible to apply.
 Application guidelines and the application form are available here.

 OGPS sponsors workshops that support the professional development of Tulane's graduate students.
-Topics include:
+You can find a complete list of offered workshops and seminars here, as well as upcoming dates.

 To review the policies affecting graduate study at Tulane, see the OGPS policies page or the University Catalog.
 For information on policies related to your specific program of study, consult with your advisor or the Director of Graduate Studies for your degree program.